PrismarineJS/mineflayer/docs/README.md

 const bot = mineflayer.createBot({
   host: 'localhost', // minecraft server ip
-  username: 'Bot', // username or email, switch if you want to change accounts
+  username: 'Bot', // username to join as if auth is `offline`, else a unique identifier for caching.
+Switch if you want to change accounts
   auth: 'microsoft' // for offline mode servers, you can set this to 'offline'
-  // port: 25565,                // only set if you need a port that isn't 25565
+  // port: 25565,              // set if you need a port that isn't 25565
   // version: false,           // only set if you need a specific version or snapshot (ie: "1.8.9" or "1.16.5"), otherwise it's set automatically
   // password: '12345678'      // set if you want to use password-based auth (may be unreliable).
 If specified, the `username` must be an email
 })

 bot.on('chat', (username, message) => {